-Q. What are the security vulnerabilities and how do they appear?
+Q. What are the information security vulnerabilities and how do they appear?

-A. Security vulnerabilities (or technical vulnerabilities) are weaknesses or drawbacks in the software code or configuration.
+A. Information security vulnerabilities (or technical vulnerabilities) are weaknesses or drawbacks in the software code or configuration.
 Some security vulnerabilities can be exploited and used for hacker penetration or other attacks.
 The vulnerabilities are introduced into websites, applications, firmware, services, etc. mainly due to human errors, but sometimes due to malicious deliberate actions.
 Building secure applications is much longer and more expensive than the usual ones, but modern software markets require quick product release and cost reduction.
 Therefore the producers have to allow for the probability of security vulnerabilities in their software products.
 To compensate the deficiency of security, the security assessment is conducted during the production stage of the software.
 Software producers, security researchers and other specialists are continuously looking for the new security vulnerabilities in many applications.
 They automate their work and let us use their findings using vulnerability scanners.

 Q. Is hacking legitimate and legal?